 As of August 2016 WBMLP entered into a Pooled Loan Program Agreement with the Massachusetts Municipal wholesale Electric Company (MMWEC) for the purpose of financing the construction of a solar facility.
-Interest only is due monthly at a fixed interest rate of 1.75% per annum.
-The outstanding principal balance as of December 31, 2016 was \$4.6 million.
-For December 31, 2016, capitalized interest amounted to \$64,000.
+Interest only was due monthly at a fixed interest rate of 1.75% per annum.

-On March 21, 2017, the Plant termed out its Pooled Financing Ioan Agreement through MMWEC for the purpose of financing the construction of a solar facility.
+On March 21, 2017, the Plant termed out its Pooled Financing Loan Agreement through MMWEC.
 Principal and interest are payable monthly.
-The interest rate is fixed at 3.15% and the Ioan matures February 2032.
-The outstanding principal balances as of December 31, 2017 was \$4.4 million.
-Interest expense relating to this Ioan was \$149,000 for the year ended December 31, 2017.
+The interest rate is fixed at 3.15% and the loan matures February 2032.
+The outstanding principal balance as of December 31, 2018, was \$4.1 million.
+Interest expense relating to this loan was \$140,000 for the year ended December 31, 2018.

 The Town is subject to various debt limits by statute and may issue additional general obligation debt under the normal debt limit.
-At June 30, 2018, the Town had the following authorized and unissued debt:
+At June 30, 2019, the Town had the following authorized and unissued debt: